prashantrsharma/JWTClient/README.md

-# JWTClient
-Class to parse the JWT Token on server side client , written in C#
+# JWT Provider Service - A Class to parse the JWT Token on server side client , written in C#